 - Certain misdemeanor convictions can now be sealed by a process similar to expungement, which closes the record from public viewing unless the Court specifically orders the record opened, or upon arrest for the same or similar offense or a felony.
 Some convictions like Assault, Battery or Domestic Battery are ineligible

-- Certain Felony Drug Possession convictions for smaller amounts and Felony Prostitution convictions are eligible for sealing under certain circumstances
+- Certain Felony Drug Possession convictions for smaller amounts and Felony Prostitution convictions are eligible for sealing under certain circumstances.
+Some felony convictions, like non-residential Burglary, are now eligible for sealing.

 When you contact us regarding expungement or sealing we recommend you have the following information available for any and all arrests, not just the charges you wish to seal or expunge: